kubedb/website/content/datasheet/en/mysql.md

     - "Oracle Cloud"
     - "Alibaba Cloud"
     - "Digital Ocean"
-    - "Linode"
+    - "Akamai (Linode)"
     - "Exoscale Cloud Hosting"
+    - "Hetzner Cloud"
+    - "Kubermatic"
+    - "Scaleway"

 pricing_model:
   title: "Pricing Model"
-  description: "KubeDB is charged by the <strong class=\"has-text-primary\">memory limit set to database containers managed by KubeDB (not the memory of Ku bernetes worker nodes).</strong> Say, a 3 replicas PostgreSQL each with 8 GB RAM will count as 24GB memory for billing purposes."
+  description: "KubeDB Enterprise edition is charged by the <strong class='has-text-primary'>memory limit set to database containers managed by KubeDB (not the memory of Kubernetes worker nodes).</strong> Say, a 3 replicas PostgreSQL each with 8 GB RAM will count as 24GB memory for billing purposes."

 support_plans:
   title: "Support Plans"